rodalbuyeh/dsc40a-su23/Resources.md

 |[Video 27](https://youtu.be/4tGtziW901Y)| text classification, spam filter, naive Bayes |

 ## Course Notes
-The notes for this class were written by me and Justin Eldridge.
+The notes for this class were written by Janine Tiefenbruck and Justin Eldridge.
 These notes cover the material from the first half of the course and align very closely with the material you'll see in the lecture videos.
 - [Chapter 1: Learning via Optimization](resources/notes/notes_chapter_1.pdf)
 - [Supplement on Spread](resources/notes/spread.pdf)
 - [Chapter 2: Least Squares Regression](resources/notes/notes_chapter_2.pdf)